santhoshvec24/Week-1-VSD-RISC-V-Tapeout-Program/Day_5/README.md

 - **If-Else & Case:** Control logic in Verilog; `if-else` handles conditional decisions, while `case` is better for multi-way selection.
 Missing branches in either can cause **inferred latches**, which hold old values unintentionally.
 - **Inferred Latches:** Occur when outputs are not assigned in all paths (incomplete `if`, `case`, or partial assignments).
 Always use `else` or `default` to avoid them.
-- **For Loops:** Used inside `always` blocks for simulation-time iteration, simplifying repeated assignments.
+- **for Loops:** Used inside `always` blocks for simulation-time iteration, simplifying repeated assignments.
-- **Generate For Loops:** Create multiple hardware instances at synthesis time; useful for scalable designs like adders or multiplexers.
+- **Generate for Loops:** Create multiple hardware instances at synthesis time; useful for scalable designs like adders or multiplexers.
 - **Lab Highlights:**
   - Incomplete `if`/`case` → inferred latches.
   - `mux_generate` and `demux_generate` show how `for` loops reduce repetitive code.